What commuter is best for me?

 Yes I put these two together as other than cosmetics there isnt too much between them.
 A small reduction in engine size from the Generation 4 but going to fuel injection was the right move forward and power delivery is at least equivalent with improved fuel economy.
 The handling and agility in traffic is at least as good as anything in its class and comparitive to the Honda Airblade which here amongst the locals is its favoured competitor although it doesnt hold its value quite as well so is a good option at the price point second hand.

-Finally after 15 years of Yamahas iconic Nouvo the NXV made its debut in 2017 and Im a big fan.
-On the plus side it has a great new look and Im happy with the handling though a rear suspension upgrade on the early ones was a big improvement.
-The front end is a bit soft out of the box too but can be cheaply stiffened up.
-Probably okay standard for lighter riders in fairness.
+Finally after 15 years of Yamahas iconic Nouvo the NXV made its debut in 2017 and I was a big fan initially.
+On the plus side it had a great new look and the geometry if under 180cm tall is okay.
+Where Yamaha let themselves down was braking and suspension.
+A rear suspension upgrade on the early ones was a big improvement but the front end is soft out of the box though can be cheaply stiffened up.
+A rear drum brake on the 155cc model at least is just wrong.
 The passengers seat is thin and though I never ride pillion I imagine not too comfortable long haul.
 The 125cc version is bit slow out of the hole as the bike is considerably bigger than the Gen 6 Nouvo before it so the 155cc is better matched to the bike in my opinion.
 I had one of these as my personal town bike for a while and had my engine builder take it to 250cc.
-That certainly made it one of my favourite scooters ever.
+That certainly made it a fun ride but reliability was compromised long term.
 Worthy of note if you are 180cm tall plus, the leg room behind the dash is insufficient unless riding with your legs splayed which compromises safety and posture.

 First seen in 2016 these were no doubt introduced to compete with the hugely popular Honda Vision.
 With a 125cc engine against the 110cc Vision that should have been easy but sales would not reflect this.
 It took me a while to take them seriously too.
 In recent times though I've bought a few and been very happy with them as have their new owners.
 Definately worthy of consideration as a lower priced ladies commuter.